Our Council of Governors represents our

-under the terms of the Trust's constitution.
+Trust, under the terms of the Trust's

-The Council of Governors has strong working links with the
+The Council of Governors has strong working links with the Trust

 Board.
 A joint meeting with the Board is held twice a year and

-board members attend relevant Council of Governors committees and
+Board directors attend relevant Council of Governors committees and

 participate in joint seminars.
-The Board considers that these

 Foundation trusts recruit members and, from these members,